 Cardiac event recorders may not have sensors that attach to your chest, such as post-event

 recorders.
-Some models are handheld, and others attach to your wrist.
-For some of
+Some models are handheld.
+Others attach to your wrist.
+For some of these

-these models, you need to push the button on your wrist when you feel symptoms.
-In
+models, you need to push the button on your wrist when you feel symptoms.
+In other

-other models, you need to hold the recorder up to your chest in order to record.
+models, you need to hold the recorder up to your chest to record.
+Your provider will

 What happens while using an event monitor?